Why an Orthodontist Asked Us to Turn Off His Facebook Ads

 At Ollerton Marketing, we typically notice a decrease in leads and overall business for orthodontists during the holidays and this year was no different.
 One of our orthodontist clients was getting nervous as his schedule was looking more and more bare and new bookings were coming slower and slower.

 With a semi-panic tone to his voice, this orthodontist came to us and asked what we could do or what ideas we had.
 The answer was simple, take a break and enjoy your holidays.
 We recommended that he and his staff handle the orthodontics practice as usual and our team would create some simple brand awareness ads to run during the holiday season.
 We didn’t want to spend a lot of advertising dollars during this time because Facebook gets competitive and expensive during this time.
 Plus, nobody is paying attention to ads about braces and orthodontics.
 Consumers are focused on toys, deals, Black Friday, get-togethers, and overall holiday chaos.

 Facebook Ads for Orthodontists Simply Work

 Come first of the year however, people are ready to pounce!
-For this reason we built a campaign with an attractive offer that would really make this orthodontist smile.
+For this reason, we built a campaign with an attractive offer that would really make this orthodontist smile.
 We planned to start the campaign on January 1st and run it for two weeks as a flash sale.
 The orthodontist really wanted to bring in business and fill up the calendar with new patients.
-We new it could be done.
+We knew it could be done.